 Gap 2: Most Content Agencies Couldn’t Produce Advanced or Specialized Content

-ThinkApps provided app development services to businesses.
-They had contract sizes reaching over $100,000.
+Many of our clients sell expensive, advanced B2B software or services They have contract sizes over $100,000.
 That kind of B2B customer is savvy.
-They have advanced questions about app development.
-Many have already tried it before and want a better solution.
+They have advanced questions about these products and services.
+Many have tried alternative solutions before and want a better option.

 In short: they are not beginners.

-This is true for a ton of B2B companies and some B2C companies.
+This is true for a ton of B2B companies (not just enterprise) and even many B2C companies.
 For example (these are drawn from our actual clients):

-• [B2B] A digital marketing agency (like ours) sells to heads of marketing (VP, Directors) that have decades of experience.
+• [B2B] A server backup platform sells to heads of IT that have decades of experience.

 • [B2B] A sales app company sells to sales teams and managers that have been using sales software for decades.